Devansh-Maurya/PukaPuka/README.md

 </p>

-An app to identify books from their covers and give information about the book
+An Android app to identify books from their covers and give info, built using ML Kit's Text Recognition API, Android Jetpack Libraries and Google Books API